patforna/ambient-api/README.md

         rake deploy

+## Facebook SDK API Reference (optional)

+In order to get access to the Facebook SDK docs from within XCode, [download and install the SDK](https://developers.facebook.com/ios/).

 ## JRebel (optional)

 JRebel can be set up with sbt so that code changes can be reloaded without server restarts.